apjanco/PH_article/README.md

 Grjasowez DBPEDIA_ENT http://de.dbpedia.org/resource/Grjasowez
 interniert DBPEDIA_ENT http://de.dbpedia.org/resource/Internierung
 ```
-Note that we now entites in the document with the "EBPEDIA_ENT" label and the URI for the dbpedia record.
-Karl-Heinz Quade does not have a page in dbpedia, so we don't get a match, but the Grjasowez record has a wealth of information.
+Note that we now entites in the document with the "DBPEDIA_ENT" label and the URI for the DBpedia record.
+Karl-Heinz Quade does not have a page in DBpedia, so we don't get a match, but the Grjasowez record has a wealth of information.
 To access the data, you can send a request to the dbpedia server.
-Note that I have replace the human-readable page "resource" with a machine-readable "data" and that I add ".json" to the record name.
-This will return the data as json.
+Note that I have replace the human-readable page "resource" with a machine-readable "data".
+I then add ".json" to the record name, which will return the data as JSON.
 I use the requests library to parse the json data and make it ready for use in my Python script.

 ```python
 import requests